bsutherland/JuceOPLVSTi/readme.md

 ## Caveats and Limitations ##

 Before I wrote this, I didn't know much about VST or the OPL at a technical level.
 This is the first VST plugin I've written.
-The sample rate is locked at 44.1 kHz.
 In hindsight I would have implemented things a bit differently, but it all basically works, and is now reasonably well tested.

+One thing I have learned is that all VST hosts are not created equal.
+I only really work with Renoise.
+Your mileage may vary.

+Note that I started and work on this project for fun.
+I'm not accepting donations, but any contributions in the form of code, SBI files, links to music you've created etc are very welcome and help keep me motivated.

+Please also understand that I also write software full time for a living and have a life outside of software development.

 ## How do I use it? ##

-Each instance of the plugin emulates an entire OPL chip, but polyphony is implemented by using a channel per note.
-Parameter changes applied to all channels.
-With this plugin, essentially you are just working with two operators.
+Each instance of the plugin emulates an entire OPL chip, but with this plugin, essentially you are just working with two operators: the carrier and modulator.

 Some documentation which may be useful: